Chile–Pakistan relations: Economic relations

 In 2006–07, approximately US$69 million worth of goods were traded between the two countries, with Pakistan's exports to Chile accounting for US$66 million.

-Chilean company Antofagasta Minerals as part of a multinational consortium along with Chilean part owned Tethyan Copper Company, Casrie Bogsi, Barrick Gold Corporation from Canada are expected to invest up to US$4 billion in exploration and development of Rekodiq field in Pakistan, however, the initial investment is expected to be US$200 million Reqo Diq areas have the world's fifth largest reserves of gold and copper.
+Chilean company Antofagasta Minerals as part of a multinational consortium along with Chilean part owned Tethyan Copper Company, Casrie Bogsi, Barrick Miningn from Canada are expected to invest up to US$4 billion in exploration and development of Rekodiq field in Pakistan, however, the initial investment is expected to be US$200 million Reqo Diq areas have the world's fifth largest reserves of gold and copper.

 Pakistan-Chile trade stood at US$113.8 million in 2018, with Pakistan exporting US$78.9 million and importing US$34.9 million from Chile.
 The two countries have expressed a desire to increase trade relations.
 Pakistan has stated that it recognises the 'immense trade potential' of the South American region and that it has been taking steps to enhance trade with South American countries including Chile.

-Antofagasta Minerals (a Chilean mining giant) and Barrick Gold Corporation (Canadian), as part of a multinational consortium Tethyan Cooper Company, were expected to invest up to US$4 billion in exploration and development of the Rekodiq field in Pakistan.
+Antofagasta Minerals (a Chilean mining giant) and Barrick Mining (Canadian), as part of a multinational consortium Tethyan Cooper Company, were expected to invest up to US$4 billion in exploration and development of the Rekodiq field in Pakistan.
 Initial investment was expected to be US$200 million.
 The area covering Reko Diq contain the world's fifth largest reserves of gold and copper.
 The project, thus far, has not been completed and is currently pending settlement at the International Court for the Settlement of Investment Disputes (ICSID).

 Chilean LUKSIC group mining company has also shown interest in making new investments in Pakistan, particularly the Thar coal field which had a power generation potential of 100,000MW.
 LUKSIC representatives were received by Pakistan Secretary Coal and Energy Development Department Sindh.
 According to Santiago Times, LUKSIC group investment in Pakistan can be up to US$700 million.

 In October 2010, Chilean Foreign Secretary Fernando Schmidt Ariztia visited Islamabad and held talks with Foreign Secretary Salman Bashir.
 During the discussion, the two sides showed interest in signing a free trade agreement between the two countries.